Put simply, many of the best candidates don’t apply anymore. It’s on you and your team to get proactive, and go out and find them!

 Once they’ve found candidates, is it their job to send the initial outreach and qualify people, or is this a recruiter responsibility?

 You might think the answers to these questions are pretty obvious.
-If that’s the case then great, it sounds like you have a well organised sourcing process!
+If that’s the case then great, it sounds like you have a well-organized sourcing process!

 If you think your company could be muddled over where sourcing ends and recruiting starts, then it’s worth revisiting the issue and clearly defining job roles to encourage your team to take ownership of their respective pieces of the process.